sysal-bruce-publication/offline-path-planning-for-vrp/README.md

 	|2----------- ...
 ```
 Note that:
-- The left integer `|0---` means the depth level of the directory or file.
 - Name with `/` is a directory name (i.e. `output/`).
 - Name with `...` means there are some similar directories or files.
 - [1_data_generation.ipynb](Code/1_data_generation.ipynb) and [3_result_visualization.ipynb](Code/3_result_visualization.ipynb) should be placed under the same directory with algorithm header and source files.